HoidxDev/HoidxDev/README.md

  # Hi, I'm Hoidx 👋

-I'm Davuthan, experienced Front End Developer with 2 year in the industry.
-Proficient with React, Javascript, Nextjs, Threejs and Typescript.
+I'm Davuthan, a 21-year-old Creative Front End Developer with two years of experience.
+I have proficiency in React, Three.js, GSAP, Tailwind, Next.js, and TypeScript.
+As a dedicated and hardworking professional, I am committed to producing high-quality work and delivering exceptional results.

-I developed many high quality websites and products for several companies and individuals.
-I love creativity and amaze people.
-Constantly improving myself on animations and 3D scenes.
-Always curious to learn more.
-Interested in the entire frontend spectrum and working on ambitious projects with positive people.
+My passion lies in creativity and astonishing people with my skills.
+I am constantly improving in the areas of animations and 3D scenes, driven by an insatiable curiosity to learn more.
+I have a keen interest in the entire front-end spectrum and am enthusiastic about working on ambitious projects alongside positive and like-minded individuals.

 ##
 <a href="https://www.hoidx.dev/">  Visit my website 🌎 </a>